qxyikl/ColorConsistencyProgramExample/README.md

 ## Usage

-The procedure and sample datasets can be downloaded from https://pan.baidu.com/s/11tplAx3WaHbkBvmreP85IA?pwd=20zj (Access code: 20zj)
+The sample datasets can be downloaded from https://pan.baidu.com/s/1TiUMhyIEcrypE7y7gQnFWQ?pwd=rBiy (Access code: rBiy)

 ### 1. Sample datasets:
 The training data is the patches of the overlapping area of the two images, which is stored in the folder 'datasets/trainingdata'.
 The input folder contains the target image data, and the label folder contains the reference image data.